Traffic

 Links

 The local public transport operator is Jenaer Nahverkehr.
-Information on bus and streetcar routes and timetables is available at the respective stops or online.
-There you will also find an overview of current fares.
+Information on bus and streetcar routes and timetables is available at the respective stops or on the Jena public transport website.

 Link